EDITIONS JOJO

 ‘Glass Eye: A Podcast on South Asian Visual Culture’ is a podcast that talks to photographers, critics, publishers, educators and other professionals contributing to the evolution of contemporary visual culture, exploring the ways in which images shape our understanding of South Asia.
 Hosted by three visual artists - Adira Thekkuveettil, Akshay Mahajan & Kaamna Patel - it delves into the story of photographic practice in South Asia, exploring its unique concerns, vocabulary, and possible trajectories.

-Season One will consist of five episodes.
+Season One consists of five episodes.
 Each episode is centred around a primary interview with an artist/scholar/curator.
 The episode contextualises each conversation using secondary interviews conducted with other practitioners working in related areas and a mediated discussion with the three hosts.
-Season One’s primary interviewees now include Sabeena Gadihoke, curator and Professor at Jamia Millia Islamia, renowned Indian photographer Gauri Gill, Arif Furquan who is an Indonesian artist & researcher.
+Season One’s primary interviewees included Sabeena Gadihoke, curator and Professor at Jamia Millia Islamia, renowned Indian photographer Gauri Gill, Arif Furquan who is an Indonesian artist & researcher.
 Uzma Mohsin, photographer and researcher based in New Delhi, and Ishan Tankha, photojournalist and artist from New Delhi will feature in season 2.
-Our secondary interviewees include Tamil Nadu based artist Jaisingh Nageswaran, Nony Singh & Rajesh Vangad among others.
+The secondary interviewees included Tamil Nadu based artist Jaisingh Nageswaran, Nony Singh & Rajesh Vangad among others.

-For a detailed example, Episode 1 centres an interview with Sabeena Gadihoke around her curated exhibition ‘Twin Sisters with Cameras’ (Kolkata, New Delhi 2022), which examines the lives and work of Debolina Majumder and Monobina Roy, female photographers working at a time of immense political and cultural shifts in mid-twentieth century India.
-To further contextualise the landscape encountered by female photographers in this time (also called Kodak Women), we bring in the voice of photographer Nony Singh – mother of renowned artist Dayanita Singh – whose acclaimed first book, The Archivist (2007) proved a pivotal juncture in the study of family photography, archives and female photographic practices in India.
-We combine these interviews with archival recordings of Debolina & Manobina speaking about their experiences of being ‘Kodak Women’, interwoven with narrations by the hosts.
-Our third episode interviews Gauri Gill & Rajesh Vangad, focusing on collaboration as practice and what Gauri calls active listening.
+Episode 1 centred an interview with Sabeena Gadihoke around her curated exhibition ‘Twin Sisters with Cameras’ (Kolkata, New Delhi 2022), which examined the lives and work of Debolina Majumder and Monobina Roy, female photographers working at a time of immense political and cultural shifts in mid-twentieth century India.
+To further contextualise the landscape encountered by female photographers in this time (also called Kodak Women), they brought in the voice of photographer Nony Singh – mother of renowned artist Dayanita Singh – whose acclaimed first book, The Archivist (2007) proved a pivotal juncture in the study of family photography, archives and female photographic practices in India.
+They combined these interviews with archival recordings of Debolina & Manobina speaking about their experiences of being ‘Kodak Women’, interwoven with narrations by the hosts.
+Their third episode interviewed Gauri Gill & Rajesh Vangad, focusing on collaboration as practice and what Gauri calls active listening.
 Each episode is edited and designed by musician & music producer, Rahul Nadkarni & is accompanied by extensive show notes including links and further resources that listeners can access.

 "The ASAP grant allowed us to publish the project by providing us the means to acquire resources for editing, sound design & travel funds during the production stage.
 We were also able to hire resources to help with creating & maintaining the website, online platforms & outreach through merchandise and Instagram communications.
 The podcast itself has a growing reach in India and also internationally, a direct impact of the grant and its support in bringing the project to fruition." - Editions JOJO